How do petitions work and when are they binding?

 “Whether a petition has hundreds or millions of signatures, what’s most important is to be clear in what you’re asking for, and to work together with your supporters to keep up the pressure.”

-When it comes to making an appeal to Britain’s Parliament, any petition that passes 10,000 signatures automatically earns a response from the government, while those with 100,000 or more have to be considered for debate by lawmakers.
+When it comes to making an appeal to Britain’s Parliament, any petition started on the Parliamentary website that passes 10,000 signatures automatically earns a response from the government, while those with 100,000 or more have to be considered for debate by lawmakers.

 An earlier petition launched in September by activist Darrin Charlesworth “to end the chaos of the current government” attracted considerable support and drew the following response from Ms Truss’s government: “The UK is a parliamentary democracy and the Conservative Party remains the majority party.
 The prime minister has pledged to ensure opportunity and prosperity for all people and future generations.”